ystmg/slack-emojinator/README.md

 ## Now You can download image from internet And they are auto resized into 128px!

-Use by command `python upload.py emoji_name http://example.com/image.jpeg`
+Use it with command `python upload.py emoji_name http://example.com/image.jpeg`

-You need `convert` command by `imagemagick`.
+You need `convert` command of `imagemagick`.

-*Bulk upload emoji into Slack*
+## Bulk upload emoji into Slack

 Want to create a custom Slack emoji for every pokemon?
 Slack doesn't currently expose an API endpoint for creating emoji, probably to prevent users from doing exactly what I'm doing, but here's a way to do it anyway.